wwick/chat-server/README.md

 * the owner of a chat room can delete the room
 * type "!shrug", "!lenny", "!rage", "!confused", "!lol", or "!sad" at the beginning of a message will result in that emoji being displayed
+* if a username is already taken a random number is appended to the end of it